Cheongna Dalton School: Admission

 The middle and high school students who want to attend the school need to take Math and English tests.
 However, the elementary students only need a document and an interview for admission.
 As a condition of attending the school, a student is required to have at least one parent who holds a foreign passport, or the student must have been out of the country of Korea for more than 1,095 days at the time of enrollment.

 College acceptance

-The students from Cheongna Dalton school got 60% of a college acceptance from the foreign Universities.
-However, there were students who got enrolled to the Korean University and the students had an early graduation.
-Also the half of the students wanted to go to the Korean university when they graduated from the high school.
+The students from Cheongna Dalton school has around a 60% college acceptance from international universities.
+However, there were also some students who enrolled into Korean universities if the students had an early graduation.
+Half of the students stated that they wanted to go to Korean universities when they graduated from high school.